erleans/erleans/README.md

 Stateless grains have no restriction on the number of activations and do not persist state to a database.

-Stateless grain activations are pooled through [sbroker](https://github.com/fishcakez/sbroker/) while being counted by a [gproc](https://github.com/uwiger/gproc/) resource counter.
-This allows for the use of sbroker to select an activation if available and to create a new activation if none were available immediately and the number currently activated is less than the max allowed.
+Stateless grain activations are pooled through [gproc](https://github.com/uwiger/gproc/).

 ### Reminders (TODO)